Sub-Harmonic Control of a Fluxonium Qubit via a Purcell-Protected Flux Line: Purcell Protection

 Here the first term describes spontaneous emission and the second term induced emission and absorption processes.
 We model the environment without loss of generality as a parallel current noise source with impedance $Z(\omega)$.
 Similarly, the environment can be modeled as a parallel noise voltage source with capacitive coupling~\cite{houckControllingSpontaneousEmission2008, reedEntanglementQuantumError2013}.
 The impedance consists of a resistive component $R(\omega)=\mathrm{Re}[Z(\omega)]$ at temperature $T$, and reactive components $X(\omega)=\mathrm{Im}[Z(\omega)]$.
 The latter can be composed of inductive and capacitive elements leading to a frequency-dependent reactance and, therefore, a filter transfer function.

-According to Eq.~(\ref{eq:fermiGolden}) and Eq.~(\ref{eq:noisedensity}), qubit dissipation can be reduced by decreasing $T$ to minimize stimulated emission, as the $\coth$ term approaches unity for $T\to0$.
-This is typically achieved for qubits with transition frequencies above 5\,GHz by state-of-the-art dilution cryostats at millikelvin temperatures~\cite{krinnerEngineeringCryogenicSetups2019}.
-For fluxonium qubits with transition frequencies below 1\,GHz this approximation is however no longer valid due to the exponential increase of the $\coth$ term for $\hbar\omega/2k_\mathrm BT<1$.
+According to Eq.~(\ref{eq:fermiGolden}), qubit dissipation is suppressed when the matrix element $\langle g|\hat A|e\rangle$ vanishes, as is the case in protected circuits such as the zero-pi~\cite{gyenisExperimentalRealizationProtected2021} or inductively-shunted transmon~\cite{hassaniInductivelyShuntedTransmons2023}.
+In circuits with non-vanishing matrix elements, qubit dissipation can instead be reduced by lowering the noise spectral density $S(\omega_\mathrm{eg})$ according to Eq.~(\ref{eq:noisedensity}).
+This reduction can be achieved by lowering the temperature, since the $\coth$ term approaches unity for $T\to0$, minimizing stimulated emission.
+This is typically achieved in qubits with transition frequencies above 5\,GHz by state-of-the-art dilution cryostats at millikelvin temperatures~\cite{krinnerEngineeringCryogenicSetups2019}.
+For fluxonium qubits with transition frequencies below 1\,GHz, this approximation is no longer valid due to the exponential increase of the $\coth$ term for $\hbar\omega/2k_\mathrm BT<1$.

-However, the inclusion of reactive elements offers another possibility to engineer qubit protection from the environment by modifying the complex impedance $Z(\omega)$ at the qubit frequency $\omega_\mathrm{eg}$.
-This approach affects both the stimulated and spontaneous emission term in Eq.~(\ref{eq:noisedensity}).
+However, the inclusion of reactive elements offers another possibility to suppress environment-induced qubit relaxation by modifying the complex impedance $Z(\omega)$ at the qubit frequency $\omega_\mathrm{eg}$.
+This approach affects both the stimulated and spontaneous emission term in Eq.~(\ref{eq:noisedensity}) and is referred to as Purcell-protection~\cite{purcellResonanceAbsorptionNuclear1946}.
 We can achieve a vanishing power spectral density at the qubit frequency $S(\omega_\mathrm{eg})\to0$ by either $R(\omega_\mathrm{eg})\to0$ for finite $|Z(\omega_\mathrm{eg})|$ or $|Z(\omega_\mathrm{eg})|\to\infty$ for finite $R(\omega_\mathrm{eg})$.
 The former describes a low-pass filter above the cut-off frequency and the latter a high-pass filter below the cut-off frequency.
 As fluxonium qubits require a DC bias for its ideal operation point, we will focus on low-pass filters in the following.
 Intuitively, the reduction of the decay rate for low-pass filters occurs because a vanishing resistance results in smaller fluctuations according to the fluctuation-dissipation theorem.